-Owner of Pelham Diner, Nino’s Italian leaves behind a legacy of family values and good food - Shelby County Reporter
+Owner of Pelham Diner, Nino’s Italian leaves behind legacy of family values, good food - Shelby County Reporter

-Owner of Pelham Diner, Nino’s Italian leaves behind a legacy of family values and good food
+Owner of Pelham Diner, Nino’s Italian leaves behind legacy of family values, good food

 By MICHELLE LOVE | Staff Writer